Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 #### Numeric Datasets (GSM8K, DROP)

-For datasets requiring a numeric answer, a function called `extract_numeric_answer` was used to parse the model's generated text.
-This function uses a series of regular expressions to find the final answer, even when it's embedded in complex reasoning steps or calculations.
+For datasets requiring a numeric answer, two specialized functions were used.
+For `gsm8k`, a function called `extract_numeric_answer` was used to parse the model's generated text, while for `drop` the `extract_drop_answer` function was used.
+Both functions use a series of regular expressions to find the final answer, even when it's embedded in complex reasoning steps or calculations.
 This allows the model to "think step-by-step" and still have its final, precise answer evaluated correctly.

 #### Multiple-Choice Datasets (ARC, RACE, MMLU, CommonsenseQA)